Sequential testing for structural stability in approximate factor models: Testing procedure and asymptotics

 for some $\epsilon >0$. \end{assumption}

 Assumption \ref{ass-6} is the same as equation (1.12) in \citet{lajos07}, and it essentially requires that the monitoring goes on for a sufficiently long time, longer than the initial training period $m$.
+In particular, we need to monitor for a number of periods of order at least $m^{1/2}$.
 Assumption \ref {restriction-3} strengthens Assumption \ref{ass-5}\textit{(ii)}, and it is needed to prove a moment condition for the sequence $\{\Gamma _{t}\}_{t=m}^{T}$ which will enable a Central Limit Theory to hold.
 Our main result follows.

 \begin{theorem} Let Assumptions \ref{ass-1}-\ref{restriction-3} hold.
 Under $H_{0}$\ it holds that, as $\min \left( N,m,R,W\right) \rightarrow \infty $